SAFR Reporting Standard

 This spec is the canonical, hashed artifact.
 It incorporates the machine-readable data schema below by reference, identified by its own content hash, so a hash of this spec transitively commits to the schema as well.

-Incorporated data schema: SAFR Reporting Standard data schema, version 0.06, content hash sha256:PLACEHOLDER (placeholder, to be re-pinned in a later pass; not recomputed or validated here, TODO).
+Incorporated data schema: SAFR Reporting Standard data schema, version 0.09, content hash sha256:3481d52eee1e070e64bf5d243cc9475989fe01e6ad9663d332d516320bd44eba.

 1. What this Standard computes, and the reference period